oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

    ```
    # Copyright (c) 2021, Oracle and/or its affiliates.
    # Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.

    # This is a sample Dockerfile for supplying Model in Image model files
-   # and a WDT install in a small separate "common mount"
+   # and a WDT installation in a small separate "common mount"
    # image.
 This is an alternative to supplying the files directly
    # in the domain resource `domain.spec.image` image.

    # COMMON_MOUNT_PATH arg:
    #   Parent location for Model in Image model and WDT installation files.
    #   Must match domain resource 'domain.spec.commonMountVolumes.mountPath'